 Graduate students in the English program plan their program of study with a graduate faculty member.
 All students must propose and prepare for one oral examination on a topic that synthesizes their studies.

-With the approval of the Director of Graduate Studies in English, students may take up to six hours of course work in another department or at other institutions in the consortium of universities of the Washington area.
+With the approval of the Director of Graduate Studies in English, students may take up to six credits of course work in another department or at other institutions in the consortium of universities of the Washington area.
 Students may also take seminars offered through the Folger Shakespeare Library’s Institute for Scholarly Programs.